 3. Use House Check in the Home Controller to set up the device they way you would any other device.

-How to install wireless Z-Wave devices via a repeater
+How to install wireless Z-Wave devices to communicate with the Hub via a repeater

-1. Bring the wireless device within two feet of a Z-Wave repeater.
+1. Bring the wireless device (such as a motion sensor or open/close sensor) within two feet of a Z-Wave repeater.

 2. Use House Check to set up the device.